Ovintiv: Failed lawsuit by adjacent property owners to prevent drilling

 In 2013, two property owners adjacent to a drilling unit filed suit against the Michigan Department of Environmental Quality (DEQ) and Encana for potential harm due to proximity.
 In October 2013, the judge of the Circuit Court of Ingham County issued an injunction against Encana starting to drill until an administrative hearing before DEQ's supervisor of wells had been completed, re part 12 of DEQ's rules for oil and gas operations.
 In May 2014, the supervisor of wells found with Encana, that the petitioners did "not have standing", because they did not own land within the drilling unit and dismissed the case.

 Alleged excessive water use for hydraulic fracturing

-In November 2013, Ecojustice, the Sierra Club and the Wilderness Committee filed a lawsuit against Encana Corporation and the British Columbia's Oil and Gas Commission for excessive water use from lakes and rivers for its hydraulic fracturing for shale gas, "granted by repeated short-term water permits, a violation of the provincial water act".
+In November 2013, Ecojustice, the Sierra Club and the Wilderness Committee filed a lawsuit against British Columbia's Oil and Gas Commission (OGC) granting Encana Corp. "repeated short-term water permits, a violation of the provincial water act".
+The Supreme Court in October 2014 upheld the validity of OGC's use of short-term water use approvals on a recurrent basis.